Ian-Fogelman/DatabaseCowboys/collections/_projects/database-performance.md

 ---
 title: "Database Performance"
-description: "Experience a significant boost in efficiency and responsiveness with our database performance improvements, ensuring swift data access and a seamless user experience."
+description: "Experience a significant boost in efficiency and responsiveness with our database performance improvements."
 date: 2018-12-20
 weight: 3
 header_transparent: true